Skip Global navigation and goto content

 Biomedical Waste Programs

-Facilities who generate, transport, store and or treat Biomedical Waste must obtain a Biomedical Waste Permit from the Department of Health in the county in which the facility operates.
-Some examples of facilities include: Dental Offices, Acupunctures, Veterinary Services, Hospitals, Crime Scene Cleanups, Medical Offices, Laboratories, Research Centers etc.
+Facilities who generate, transport, store and/or treat Biomedical Waste must obtain a Biomedical Waste Permit from the Department of Health County office in which the facility operates.
+Examples include Dental Offices, Acupuncture Clinics, Veterinarian Offices, Hospitals, Crime Scene Cleanup Companies, Medical Offices, Laboratories, Research Centers etc.

 How to Apply for a Permit